 This is charging your electric vehicle wherever you park it, topping up as you go while you’re out and about.
 Public charge points can be located by using the internet or by downloading helpful apps.

 Plugging your electric car in to charge while it’s parked at home, usually overnight, is most efficient.
 Installing a home charging point is the best and safest way of charging your electric car.

 Many motorway service stations now feature rapid charging points installed and run by Ecotricity, which allow you to charge your electric car up to 80% capacity in as little as 30 minutes.
 Register on the Ecotricity website and you’ll receive a free swipe card so you can easily take long-distance trips in your EV.

-When you’ve been ICEd, this means a charge point is occupied by a vehicle with an internal combustion engine (ICE), preventing you from charging your EV.
+When you’ve been ICEd, means a charge point is occupied by a vehicle with an internal combustion engine (ICE), preventing you from charging your EV.

 Utilising the same technology used in a contactless debit card, these cards – Radio Frequency Identification Devices (RFID) – are used by many of the older charge points to allow access to EV charging.

-This technology allows you to charge your electric vehicle without an RFID card or membership card.
+This technology allows you to charge your electric vehicle without an RFID card, or membership card.
 It’s known as the ‘POD Point’ network.
 Simply use the ‘POD Point’ app to find your nearest charge point to confirm your charge.